passcod/tomo/README.md

    other strategies.
  - Paths are stored in a platform-independent format, with components split up, such that windows and unix paths syntax differences (mostly) don't matter.
+ - Packing and unpacking are both done by reading the minimum required into memory, and reading from or writing to disk (or whatever byte source) as needed when needed, so memory requirements are kept low.
+ - Both packing and unpacking are highly async processes, and can be parallelised as much as possible (but do not _require_ parallelism).
+ - Yes, even with compression.

 Tomo is designed: